Incorporating & Scaling a Leadership Development Curriculum

-As continuing education programs and executive education institutions focus on recruiting top talent, they often face similar challenges: They need ways to diversify their revenue.
+As workforce, professional, and executive education programs focus on recruitment, they often face similar challenges: They need ways to diversify their revenue.
 They want to retain their students and activate their alumni.
 And they strive to position their graduates — undergrads, graduate students, and adult professionals — for success, both in their careers and as leaders in their communities.

 Time and time again, research has shown that strong interpersonal skills allow leaders to take their newly developed “hard” skills back to their organizations and make an impact.

-That’s why college and university administrators who design programs for adult learners aim to offer a well-rounded education that combines technical skill advancement along with a leadership development curriculum that fosters growth in people skills at the same time.
+That’s why college and university administrators who design programs for adult learners aim to offer a well-rounded education that combines skill development and career-track training along with a leadership development curriculum that fosters growth in people skills at the same time.

 Yet, institutions’ limited human and financial resources can often stand in the way of their ability to incorporate soft skills training into their larger existing programs.
 It’s not easy to design an engaging leadership development curriculum — especially when a school or institution has a multitude of other priorities, including marketing overall program offerings, expanding its reach within the community, retaining existing clients, and adopting and integrating new technologies to keep pace with student expectations for virtual delivery.

-Based on decades of experience in the field, our experts in higher education leadership development recommend 4 best practices for incorporating a robust leadership development curriculum into executive and continuing education programs.
+Based on decades of experience in the field, our experts in higher education leadership development recommend 4 best practices for incorporating a robust leadership development curriculum into workforce, professional, and executive education programs.

-Whether colleges and universities are considering adding short courses in leadership, leadership certificate programs, workshops, or credentialing opportunities, following these guidelines will help you incorporate a leadership development curriculum into your offerings and position your program (and its graduates) for future success.
+Whether colleges and universities are considering adding short courses in leadership, leadership certificate programs, workshops, digital learning or micro-credentialing opportunities, following these guidelines will help you quickly integrate a leadership development curriculum into your offerings and position your program (and its graduates) for future success.